InteractionDesignFoundation/handbook/development/library/back-end/conventions--php.md

 ### Make inheritance explicit using the `@inheritDoc` tag

-Because inheritance is implicit it may happen that it is not necessary to include a PHPDoc for an element.
+Because inheritance is implicit, it may happen that it is not necessary to include a PHPDoc for an element.
-In order to avoid any confusion, please always use the `@inheritDoc` tag for classes and methods.
+To avoid any confusion, please always use the `@inheritDoc` tag for classes and methods.

 Don’t use `@inheritDoc` for class properties, instead copy the docblock from the parent class or interface.